w3c/openscreenprotocol/schemes.md

 If the controlling page needs the user to choose which URL to present, it can create a separate `PresentationRequest` object for each URL.
-This is not recommended, as the user should generally not care about the details of the connection technology being used by the presentation screen.
+This is not recommended, as this would require the user to choose a connection technology (by virtue of calling `PresentationRequest.start()` on a URL-specific `PresentationRequest`).
+The user should generally not care about the details of the connection technology being used by the presentation screen.

 Alternatively, the presentation screen can advertise itself as multiple Open Screen Protocol endpoints, each of which advertises availability for a different